 Throughout the sampling process, continually evaluating the adequacy of the sample size and composition is essential.
 The focus should be on the richness of the data, which often dictates the adequacy of the sample size, rather than merely the number of participants.

-Lastly, documenting every decision and rationale throughout the process is vital for the credibility of the research.
+Lastly, documenting every decision and rationale throughout the process is key to the credibility of the research.
 This transparency allows others to understand the hows and whys of participant selection, reinforcing the integrity of the study.

 By meticulously following these guidelines, researchers can effectively implement purposive sampling, ensuring that their sample provides rich, targeted data that is in line with the study's objectives.